prkrdp/GeneTools/README.md

 ## Custom BodyType Genes

-To assign a custom bodytype to a gene add the mod extension to  your genedef:
+To assign a custom bodytype to a gene add this mod extension to  your genedef:

     <modExtensions>
 		<li Class="GeneTools.GeneToolsGeneDef">